 How to Make Broccoli Cheddar Soup

-Add the butter to a large pot over medium heat.
-Once melted, add in the onions, garlic, and leeks and cook until lightly browned and translucent, which takes about 8 to 10 minutes while frequently stirring.
+Cook the aromatics: First thing I do is add the butter to a large pot over medium heat.
+Once it melts, I add the onions, garlic, and leeks, then cook them while stirring frequently until they are lightly browned and translucent, which takes about 8 to 10 minutes.

-Next, stir in the flour until combined in to make a roux.
+Make the roux: Next, I stir in the flour until it is fully combined and a roux forms.

-Add in the broccoli and chicken stock, boil, and cook the broccoli until al dente or slightly crunchy.
+Cook the broccoli: Then, I add the broccoli and chicken stock, bring everything to a boil, and cook the broccoli until it is al dente with a slight crunch.

-Using a hand blender, pulse the soup until it becomes slightly chunky or until the desired chunkiness or smoothness is achieved.
-After that, ensure the soup is thick.
-If not, you may need to make a separate roux or slurry and whisk it in.
+Blend the soup: I use a hand blender to pulse the soup until it is slightly chunky or until I reach my preferred texture, either smoother or more rustic.
+After that, I make sure the soup is thick, and if it is not, I make a separate roux or slurry and whisk it in.

 Make-Ahead and Storage